chengyangfu/Pytorch-Twitch-LOL/README.md

 ## Run Training.

  - Check the run.sh file.
 This script contains all the configuration of the experiments.
- - If you want to evaluate the trained model, simply use the same command used in training + -e
+ - If you want to evaluate the trained model, simply use the same command used in training and add `-e`.

 ### Citing